kevncobb/limed10/docroot/modules/contrib/varbase_bootstrap_paragraphs/README.md

 **Backgrounds:**

-Each Paragraph has styling settings, including width, Backgournd image, and background color options.
+Each Paragraph has styling settings, including width, Background image, and background color options.

 **Widths:**